stallman-j/stallman-j.github.io/about-me.md

 # Espanish

 - Diana Uribe's [La Historia del Mundo](https://podcasts.apple.com/us/podcast/la-historia-del-mundo/id998521277) is a delightfully woven series.
-The way she uses the word *papayazo* embodies all that delights me about Colombian Spanish.
+She talks clearly and at a storytelling pace, and keeps coming back to her main thread of argument.
+Also a great resource if you're a little rusty on your Spanish and want something interesting that you can get some passive time listening to without getting too lost.

 # Francais

-- [Le Monde Diplomatique](https://www.monde-diplomatique.fr/) is my favorite media subscription.
-They write perspectives you just don't get in the States often, and the audio version is a pleasure on the ear.
+- [Le Monde Diplomatique](https://www.monde-diplomatique.fr/) writes perspectives you just don't get in the States often, and the audio version is a pleasure on the ear.

 # Swedish